junsongt/Airport-Service-App/README.md

 **User Stories**

-*In ticket booking*
+- As a user, I want to be able to search a ticket;

-- As a user, I want to be able to choose my destination;
+  - As a user, I want to be able to input my destination;

-- As a user, I want to be able to choose my departing time;
+  - As a user, I want to be able to input my departing time slot(today);

+  - As a user, I want to be able to see the search results;

+- As a user, I want to be able to book a ticket;

-- As a user, I want to be able to choose airline;
+  - As a user, I want to be able to choose a flight;

-- As a user, I want to be able to input my name, and ID(i.e. passport number)
+  - As a user, I want to be able to input my name, and ID(i.e. passport number);

+  - As a user, I want to be able to choose a seat;

+- As a user, I want to be able to cancel my booking;

 - As a user, I want to be able to confirm the result;

-*In seat-choosing*

-- As a user, I want to be able to choose a seat after the current seat layout is printed;

-- As a user, I want to be able to skip the selection part and let my seat randomly chosen;

-- As a user, I want to be able to confirm the result;

-*In baggage check-in*

-- As a user, I want to be able to input the total weight of my baggage;

-- As a user, I want to be able to know the automatic calculation of the extra fee (if within the max weight, no extra fee; else extra fee);

-- As a user, I want to be able to confirm the result;

-*In payment and printing*

-- As a user, I want to be able to confirm the total payment as a breakdown;

-- As a user, I want to be able to input my credit card number;

-- As a user, I want to be able to confirm payment;

-- As a user, I want to be able to see the boarding pass and itinerary printed.
+- As a user, I want to be able to make another booking;